-Afghanistan is a party to numerous international human rights treaties,406 including the International Covenant on Civil and Political Rights, which obligates the Government to provide basic human rights protections to all persons within the territory or jurisdiction of the State.
+Afghanistan is a party to numerous international human rights treaties, including the International Covenant on Civil and Political Rights, which obligates the Government to provide basic human rights protections to all persons within the territory or jurisdiction of the State.

-401 ICRC Customary International Humanitarian Law Study, Rule 14.
+&lt;sup>406 ICRC Customary International Humanitarian Law Study, Rule 14.

-402 Additional Protocol II, Article 13(1); ICRC Customary International Humanitarian Law Study, Rule 15.
+&lt;sup>407 Additional Protocol II, Article 13(1); ICRC Customary International Humanitarian Law Study, Rule 15.

-403 ICRC Customary International Humanitarian Law Study, Rules 15 to 21.
+&lt;sup>408 ICRC Customary International Humanitarian Law Study, Rules 15 to 21.

-404 The Minister of Foreign Affairs for Afghanistan signed an "Instrument of Accession" on 15 January 2017 ratifying the 1980 Convention on Conventional Weapons and Additional Protocols I, II (as amended in 1996), III, IV, and V) - copy of document on record with UNAMA.
+&lt;sup>409 The Minister of Foreign Affairs for Afghanistan signed an "Instrument of Accession" on 15 January 2017 ratifying the 1980 Convention on Conventional Weapons and Additional Protocols I, II (as amended in 1996), III, IV, and V) - copy of document on record with UNAMA.
 The Ministry of Foreign Affairs submitted the document to the office of the United Nations Secretary-General on 26 July in compliance with the procedure for ratification of the conventions and its protocols - information received in an email between UNAMA and the Directorate of Mine Action Coordination/Ministry of Foreign Affairs in January 2017.
 The conventions and its protocols therefore came in to effect in Afghanistan on 26 January 2017.

-405 Amended Protocol on Mines, booby-traps, other devices (Amended Protocol II to the 1980 Convention on Conventional Weapons), 3 May 1996; Protocol on Explosive Remnants of War (Protocol V to the 1980 Convention on Certain Conventional Weapons), 28 November 2013.
+&lt;sup>410 Amended Protocol on Mines, booby-traps, other devices (Amended Protocol II to the 1980 Convention on Conventional Weapons), 3 May 1996; Protocol on Explosive Remnants of War (Protocol V to the 1980 Convention on Certain Conventional Weapons), 28 November 2013.
 For more information on how the obligations contained in these two protocols relate to Afghanistan, see Chapter on Improvised Explosive Devices and Chapter on Explosive Remnants of War.

-406 Afghanistan is a party to the following human rights treaties and conventions: International Covenant on Civil and Political Rights, ratified on 24 April 1983; International Covenant on Economic, Social and Cultural Rights, ratified on 24 April 1983; International Convention on the Elimination of all Forms of Racial Discrimination, ratified on 5 August 1983; Convention on the Elimination of all Forms of Discrimination against Women, ratified on 5 March 1983; Convention against Torture and Other Cruel, Inhuman and Degrading Treatment or Punishment, ratified on 26 June 1987; Convention on the Rights of the Child, ratified on 27 April 1994; Optional Protocol to the Convention of the Rights of the Child on the Sale of Children,
+&lt;sup>411 Afghanistan is a party to the following human rights treaties and conventions: International Covenant on Civil and Political Rights, ratified on 24 April 1983; International Covenant on Economic, Social and Cultural Rights, ratified on 24 April 1983; International Convention on the Elimination of all Forms of Racial Discrimination, ratified on 5 August 1983; Convention on the Elimination of all Forms of Discrimination against Women, ratified on 5 March 1983; Convention against Torture and Other Cruel, Inhuman and Degrading Treatment or Punishment, ratified on 26 June 1987; Convention on the Rights of the Child, ratified on 27 April 1994; Optional Protocol to the Convention of the Rights of the Child on the Sale of Children, Child Prostitution and Child Pornography, ratified on 19 October 2002; Optional Protocol to the Convention on the Rights of the Child on the Involvement of Children in Armed Conflict, ratified on 24 September 2003; and Convention on the Rights of Persons with Disabilities, acceded to on 18 September 2012.
+See

 While they cannot become parties to international human rights treaties, non-State actors, including armed groups, are not precluded from being subject to human rights obligations under customary international law.
-Non-state actors are increasingly deemed to be bound by certain international human rights obligations, particularly those exercising de facto control over some areas, such as Taliban.407
+Non-state actors are increasingly deemed to be bound by certain international human rights obligations, particularly those exercising de facto control over some areas, such as Taliban.

-Under international human rights law, States must investigate the use of lethal force by their agents,408 particularly those involved in law enforcement.
-This duty, together with potential liability for failure to comply, flows from the obligation to protect the right to life.409 For State investigations to be effective, they must be as prompt as possible, exhaustive, impartial, independent410 and open to public scrutiny.411 A State's duty to investigate applies to all law enforcement contexts, including those arising during armed conflict.412
+Under international human rights law, States must investigate the use of lethal force by their agents, particularly those involved in law enforcement.
+This duty, together with potential liability for failure to comply, flows from the obligation to protect the right to life.
+For State investigations to be effective, they must be as prompt as possible, exhaustive, impartial, independent and open to public scrutiny.
+A State's duty to investigate applies to all law enforcement contexts, including those arising during armed conflict.